emqx/emqx-docs/en_US/durability/durability_introduction.md

 ## How Session Persistence Works

-EMQX introduces a unique approach to manage message durability for persistent sessions.
+EMQX introduces a unique method to ensure message durability for persistent sessions.
 When a client with a persistent session subscribes to a topic filter, EMQX designates topics matching the filter as "durable."
 This ensures that, aside from routing MQTT PUBLISH messages from these topics to active sessions, the broker also saves these messages on disk.
 EMQX integrates directly with a built-in RocksDB database as the storage backend.

-Strong durability and high availability guarantees are achieved by replicating the message and session data across multiple nodes in an EMQX cluster in a consistent manner.
-The *replication factor*, which determines the number of copies each message or session should have, can be adjusted to achieve a desired balance between durability and performance.
+The session persistence feature ensures robust durability and high availability by consistently replicating message and session data across multiple nodes within an EMQX cluster.
+The configurable *replication factor* determines the number of replicas for each message or session, enabling users to customize the balance between durability and performance to meet their specific requirements.

 Each durable MQTT message is stored exactly once on each replica, regardless of the number of persistent sessions subscribing to the matching topic filter and whether those sessions are currently connected or not.
 This enables an efficient fan-out of messages to the persistent sessions.